nodejs/TSC/GitHub-Org-Management-Policy.md

 ### Owners

-TSC members and the Chair of the Community Comittee are the only individuals granted Owner permissions within the Node.js GitHub Organization.
+TSC members and the Chair of the Community Committee are the only individuals granted Owner permissions within the Node.js GitHub Organization.

 ### Members